-Jane Dickson was born in Dunnville, Ontario and grew up on the family farm.
-She is a self-taught, mixed media artist who, in her late forties, discovered her love for intuitive painting while living on the west coast of Canada.
+Jane Dickson was born and raised in Dunnville, Ontario, Canada during the era known as Generation Jones.
+She is a self-taught, mixed media artist who discovered her passion for intuitive painting while living in British Columbia.

-Janes's award-winning art has been included in juried shows such as Pelham Art Festival and Toronto Outdoor Art Fair, and has been featured in ArtAscent Journal.
-Her work can be found in local galleries and in private collections internationally.
+After more than a decade on the west coast, Jane returned to the Niagara Peninsula, where she enjoys a full-time studio practice.
+Her art has been included in juried shows such as Pelham Art Festival and Toronto Outdoor Art Fair and featured in ArtAscent Journal.
+Jane's work is available in local and online galleries and can be found in private collections internationally.

-but rather a revelation and unveiling of that which is ordinarily not seen.
+but rather a revelation of that which is ordinarily not seen.

 Using a variety of media, the details of the story unfolds.
-I feel as if my hand is guided as the narrative takes form, and I am led by mysterious forces that have a message to share.
-By allowing my art to flow, uncensored, I have experienced the most amazing insights and synchronicities.
+Often, I feel as if my hand is guided as the narrative takes form, and I am led by mysterious forces that have a message to share.
+By allowing my art to flow, uncensored, I have experienced amazing insights and synchronicities.

 Although art-making did not find me again until later in life, I did come across this photo of me painting as a young girl.
 I was surprised to see it because I had no recollection of that day.
 However, my dear Aunt Marjory was an oil painter and she must have set this easel up for me to paint among the trees, on our family farm.